 Enjoy this time communicating and opening up to this new person in your life.
 Hopefully they’ll get excited with you about what’s ahead and be a great source of support to help you through your recovery.

 But What If They’re Not On Board with Breast Impants?

 If you decide to tell the person you’re dating about your breast augmentation you have to be prepared for the possibility that their reaction may not be the all-embracing acceptance you are hoping for.

 Yes, there are some people who are very anti cosmetic surgery.
 If the person you’re dating turns out to be one of these then they’re not going to give you the support you need through the next step in your journey.

 For many of us the decision we’ve made to get breast implants has been a long, considered process and it’s one you should be able to stand by proudly.

 What If I Decide To Say Nothing about my Breast Augmentation?

 And now you’re probably thinking if you should even mention it.

-Some people find it easier to keep their upcoming breast surgery separate from dating.
+Some people find it easier to keep their upcoming breast augmentation separate from dating.
 If the person you’re dating doesn’t have long term potential in your eyes that seems like a reasonable approach.

-Dating also throws in to the mix a question we haven’t yet considered, "Will they be able to tell I’ve had breast implants?".
-Put quite simply, if they’ve seen you naked before your breast surgery then YES they will be able to tell!
+Dating also throws into the mix a question we haven’t yet considered, "Will they be able to tell I’ve had breast implants?".
+Put quite simply, if they’ve seen you naked before your breast augmentation then YES they will be able to tell!